Program Descriptions and Requirements

 Fulfilling Requirements for Accredited Programs

 The Program Sheet provides a convenient way to assess a program with respect to accreditation requirements, which are not the same as the School’s curricular requirements.
-In order to satisfy Accreditation Board for Engineering and Technology (ABET) requirements, a student majoring in Chemical , Civil, or Mechanical Engineering must complete one and a half years (minimum of 68 units) of Engineering Science and Engineering Design appropriate to the student’s field of study.
+In order to satisfy Accreditation Board for Engineering and Technology (ABET) requirements, a student majoring in Civil or Mechanical Engineering must complete one and a half years (minimum of 68 units) of Engineering Science and Engineering Design appropriate to the student’s field of study.
 Engineering Science and Design units are not the same as total units; see program sheet forms and major descriptions for details.
-A minimum 8 units of Experimentation units are also required for ABET-accredited programs.

 Declaring an Engineering Major